datamade/openness-project-nmid/README.md

 ```

 The version of the data sent to us by the Secretary of State in April 2018
-contains a number of errors.
+contains a number of errors - primarily candidates that are assigned to the
+wrong race.
 To fix these errors, run the `edit_data` command:

 ```
 python manage.py edit_data